Self-similar real trees defined as fixed-points and their geometric properties: Applications

-For $k \geq 3$, we have no explicit expression for $m_k$.
-Using the last expression and some geometric arguments relying directly on the construction of the process, one can show that $m_k$ is infinitely differentiable on $(0,1)$, symmetric at $t = 1/2$ and monotonically increasing and concave on $[0,1/2]$.
-Since we do not use these observation, we omit the details.
+Using this observation and some geometric arguments relying directly on the construction of the process, one can show that $m_k$ is infinitely differentiable on $(0,1)$, symmetric at $t = 1/2$ and monotonically increasing and concave on $[0,1/2]$.
+Since we do not use these observation, we omit the details and the proofs.

-\paragraph{The homogeneous $k$-angulation.}
+\paragraph{The homogeneous $k$-angulation}